sudhanshugks/clauderelay-v1.0/README.md

 ## ✨ Features

 - ✅ Auto-saves when Claude usage limit is detected
-- ✅ One-click save from extension popup (no DevTools needed)
+- ✅ One-click save from extension popup
 - ✅ Cross-browser sync via Cloudflare KV (free)
 - ✅ Works on Chrome, Edge, and Brave (any browser)
 - ✅ 100% free for users — open source

 ### Developer / Manual Installation
 1. Clone or download the project files.